thepworth3/UWinnipeg-Guide-Coating-Lab-Simulations/README.md

 ### configgen.sh
 This script uses the above described files to tie everything together.
 It reads input.csv, and creates a configuration file and batch file for each row (parameter set).
 It also creates data storage directories. **The directory structures in this file are incredibly important to pay attention to**.

+### Neutron Movie Maker
+This is a great tool created by K. Drury that can be used to see what is going on in simulations, to help with debugging, or understanding what is going on.